grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/10 Protocols.md

 * [WebSockets](/using-k6/protocols/websockets)
 * [gRPC](/using-k6/protocols/grpc)

+You can use k6 on more protocols with xk6.

+## Upgrade to HTTP/2 is automatic

 By default, k6 uses HTTP/1.1 when it contacts a server.
 If the server reports to k6 that it supports [HTTP/2](/using-k6/protocols/http-2), k6 upgrades the connection to HTTP/2 instead.